The Hollywood effect

 Despite my admiration for cuddly ladies, I disagreed with the online group's tactic.
 If you attempt a big change all in one go, you risk a harsh backlash wiping out the entire concept.
 What I suggested was the need for a very gradual, progressive change.
 That would curtail the negative responses, and also, smaller plus size models will identify with a large number of readers.
 That at least gives one a fighting chance of rallying support, and even then, there is no guarantee.

 Thankfully, I only rarely had any negative feedback about this art gallery.
 Art communicates in subtle ways, or else fails to communicate, depending on the individual viewer.
-The gallery section for lingerie portraits, is where prejudice in some viewers can be stimulated, and this was sometimes evident when dealing with internet businesses (who are notorious for employing philistines!).
+The gallery section for lingerie portraits (it's no longer a separate section as of 2019), is where prejudice in some viewers can be stimulated, and this was sometimes evident when dealing with internet businesses (who are notorious for employing philistines!).
 My lingerie portraits follow some strict rules to be sure that they are tasteful and suitable for general viewing.
 Thus, any negative response suggests a shortcoming of the viewer, most probably prejudice against larger ladies as images of beauty.
 Anyway, the most memorable hit this gallery took was from Google Adsense, who supplied the automated adverts that this site used to feature.
 In 2012, I received an email from them, refering to my lingerie portraits as "sexual gratification"!
 The words of a philistine!
 Quite an insult to my customers, as well as my art.
 I was given an ultimatum to take down those pages, or remove the Google adverts, within 3 days.
 Well, that was a no-brainer, and I removed the advertising.
 Subsequently, I received another email claiming I had not complied and thus was banned for life from their advertising.
 Oh.. the shame!
 Don't tell my neighbours :) Their message stated that I was not permitted to contact them about it and there would be no discussion.

 Communicating through art